VirtuslabWorkshops/terraform-workshop/lab05/README.md

 3. Update backend `.hcl` file for pre env
    - copy `dev.backend.hcl` and adjust the content

-4. Add a random tag to the Storage account and deploy it first to dev and later to pre env
+4. Add a random tag to the Storage account and deploy it, firstly to dev and later to pre env